MAD9137/f2024/notes/instructor-notes.md

 ## Content Notes

 A collection of notes about changes to make to the curriculum for next year.
-- Move lesson from Week 6 to Week 5 about Copying Files into Project
+- Move lesson from Week 6 to Week 5 about Copying Files into Project.
-- In Week 5 or 6 add a lesson on using a Tab Bar Controller
+- In Week 5 or 6 add a lesson on using a Tab Bar Controller.
-- Week 10 is missing the lesson on adding constraints in code
+- Week 10 is missing the lesson on adding constraints in code.
+- Add URLRequest example for sending with GET and POST.

 ## Classroom Notes